Preparing For Your Newborn Session

 What should we wear?

-For newborn sessions though, a good rule of thumb is to keep things simple, classic and neutral!
+For newborn sessions, a good rule of thumb is to keep things simple, classic and neutral!
 We want the main focus to be on baby, and your family as a whole.
-I am sure you have read me say this somewhere already, but try and avoid, graphics, logos, text and brightly colored clothes!
+Avoid graphics, logos, text and brightly colored clothes.
+If you have a graphic shirt or outfit that is meaningful, feel free to bring it as a second outfit.
 Neutral and classic is my go to for newborn portraits.
+If you’re at all unsure, feel free to run options by me in advance, or bring them with and I can help before we get started.

 Who can be in the photos?

-Newborn sessions are for immediate family only.
-So baby, parents and any siblings are all welcome.
-Please let me know if you’re planning on having any grandparents present.
+Your loved ones are always welcome.
+Please let me know who you plan on having present.
 There is no additional cost or charge for family photos during an a newborn session.

 Do you use props/backdrops?